Auditing, Forecasting, and Market Research

 expenses incurred in providing that product

-In healthcare and public health the challenge is how to measure value added
+In healthcare and public health, the challenge is how to measure value added

 •Research into organizations that have achieved better health outcomes while often